The Establishment of the Global Justice Academy is inspired by educational role of following individuals with whom I worked:

 6. Mr. Todd Howland, Representative of United Nations Office High Commissioner Human Rights (UN OHCHR), Bogota, COLUMBIA.

 7. Ms. Stacey White, Founder Head Stacewhite Consulting, is a senior humanitarian policy and systems analyst who is committed to enhancing the quality of humanitarian action and improving accountability to vulnerable populations.
 She has two primary areas of focus: disaster risk management and forced migration, both of which she approaches from a protection lens.
 She has 20 years’ experience in the international humanitarian aid industry, having lived and worked in multiple countries across the globe.

 8. Mr. Lyal S. Sunga, Special Advisor on Human Rights and Humanitarian Law, Rome, Italy, and Visiting Professor at the Raoul Wallenberg Institute for Human Rights and Humanitarian Law (RWI), Lund, Sweden, formerly Senior Lecturer (2005 to 2009) and RWI’s first Director of Research, Rome, ITALY.

 9. Judge N. Pillay, Former UN OHCHR, and President of ICTR and ICTY.

-10. Ms. Ann Marie Winter, Chief Operating Officer, Gulf Coast Jewish Family & Community Services, Florida, and former Lead UN Lead Human Rights Trainer, Former Yugoslavia, Clearwater, USA.
+10. Ms. Ann Marie Winter, Executive Director, Area Agency on Aging of Pasco-Pinellas, Florida, and former Lead UN Lead Human Rights Trainer, Former Yugoslavia.

 12. Ms. Francesca Marotta, Head, Methodology, Education and Training Section, United Nations Office High Commissioner Human Rights (UN OHCHR), Geneva, SWITZERLAND.